pvdz/zeparser3/tests/testcases/tests_related_to_bindings/export/multiple_exports/demand_correct_name_to_be_declared_for_export_when_aliasing_this_declared_neither.md

 `````
 throws: Parser error!
-  Exporting a name that was not bound in global: `mustExist`
+  Exporting a name that was not bound in global: `mustExist` (at EOF)

 export {mustExist as canBeUndeclared};
                                      ^------- error